AleoNet/snarkOS/node/narwhal/README.md

 ## Test Cases

 - Two validators, one with X workers, another with Y workers.
 Check that they are compatible.
+- If a primary sees that f+1 other primaries have certified this round, it should skip to the next round if it has not been certified yet.

 ## Open Questions